-Cats are sensitive to certain chemicals, medications and even foods.
+Cats are sensitive to certain chemicals, medications and even certain foods.
 Like humans, how sensitive they may be depends on the individual cat.
 When it comes to flea treatment, we need to be careful.
-The chemical used needs to be strong enough to kill and prevent a flea infestation.
+The chemical used in flea medicine needs to be strong enough to kill and prevent a flea infestation.
 If it is too strong, it can pose a serious threat to our cat's health via poisoning or toxic shock.
 This is why flea treatment is applied using a pipette on the nape of the neck.
 Prepackaged pipettes control the dosage and the placement prevents the cat from ingesting the toxic chemicals.

 While deworming and flea treatment is relatively very safe, you may wonder why your cat is acting weird after flea treatment.
 AnimalWised looks into the possible reasons for this behavior.
-While some may be of grave concern to their health, it is also important to remember poisoning isn't the only reason.
+While some may be of grave concern to their health, it is also important to remember flea medicine poisoning isn't the only reason.

 Flea treatment for cats

 Even in indoor environments, parasites are a concern for your cat.
 If your cat is an outdoor cat, then the risk is even greater.
 An infestation can occur via many methods.
 If your cat ingests something they shouldn't, then eggs or larvae of parasites can pass into the gastrointestinal system.
 Interaction with feces or any close contact with an affected individual can be vectors for infestation.
 Some of the types of parasite known to infest cats include:

 Many of these are gastrointestinal parasites in cats which make their way into the digestive system and leach nutrients.
 The results of an infestation vary with some causing serious discomfort and others being almost asymptomatic.
 Fleas are an external parasite and pass disease on to the feline host through biting.
 This occurs either by an adult flea jumping on to the coat of the cat from another animal or person, or by the larvae developing in the environment and attaching themselves to the cat.